TeC group @ UU

 Chao Zhang PI chao.zhang@TeC Biosketch

-Lisanne Knijff PhD student lisanne.knijff@TeC Oxide/electrolyte interfaces
+Lisanne Knijff PhD student lisanne.knijff@TeC ML-accelerated simulations

 Linnéa Andersson PhD student linnea.andersson@TeC Metal/electrolyte interfaces